iotaledger/rosetta-iota/docs/pages/testing_cli.md

 - `ROSETTA_CLI_INSTALL=1` ...installs rosetta-cli
 - `BOOTSTRAP_BALANCES=1` ...deletes the rosetta-cli storage, downloads the latest available IOTA snapshot and bootstraps balances
 - `NO_BOOTSTRAP=1` ...keeps the rosetta-cli storage
-- `NODE_URL=1` ...the URL to the REST API of the started IOTA node.
+- `NODE_URL=http://localhost:14265` ...the URL of the REST API from the IOTA node.